iAvoe/Mandelbrot-Set-P5JS-Image-Generator/README.md

 ## Combination

-Using Imgmagick to combine generated 4x4 images into the final result, encode to TIFF with maximum compression:
+Using Imgmagick to combine generated 16 tiles into the final result, encode to TIFF with maximum compression:
 - Don't try to do this manually, its slow and complicated
 - Advanced image editors like Photoshop, have mandatory PPI resampling, thereby destroying all the details
 - Change image paths to your generated image folder/directory